DelazJ/QGIS-Documentation/docs/user_manual/grass_integration/grass_integration.rst

 GRASS options may be set in :guilabel:`GRASS Options` dialog, which can be opened by right clicking on the project or mapset item in the browser and then choosing :guilabel:`GRASS Options`.

 ..
-This section needs more details.
+This section needs more details and could be moved later next to the GRASS Region.

 .. _grass_plugin: